How to Add Pagination in Blog Posts in WordPress?

 Then go to the Extra Options tab and select Pagination from the More Post Loading Options dropdown.

-Now go to the Query tab, and set a maximum number of posts to be displayed on a page in the Display Posts field.
+Go to the Query tab and set the maximum number of posts to display per page in the Display Posts field.

 Note: To show pagination, you must set a lower number in the Display Posts field than the total number of posts.